vectordotdev/vector/website/blog/2020-04-09-how-we-test-vector.md

 interaction between one or more components.

-Given Vector's focus on integrating with a wide variety of external systems, we have a higher ratio integration tests than your average system.
+Given Vector's focus on integrating with a wide variety of external systems, we have a higher ratio of integration tests than your average system.
 Even once we've done all we can to isolate logic into small, unit-testable functions, we still need to ensure the component as a whole does what it's supposed to.
 If unit tests tell you that something works in theory, integration tests tell you that it _should_ work in practice.

 Similar to unit tests, there are two major downsides to integration tests.
 The first is the same problem unit tests have with exhaustiveness, but intensely